Find Trade Colleges

 $25,204 Avg Student Debt

 Southern Adventist does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $23,870.
 This amount may be reduced if you receive financial aid.
-Bachelor’s Degree recipients from Southern Adventist accumulate an average of $25,204 in student debt by the time they complete their degree.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $25,204 in student loans.
 Around 54% of those degree recipients were women.

 If you are interested in distance education, be sure to check with the school since Southern Adventist does offer online classes for certain majors.
-In fact, around 39% of the undergraduate population registered for at least one online class in 2020-2021.
+During the 2020-2021 year, about 39% of the undergraduates at the school took at least one online course.

 #18